-- scales shape the character of a new place or building.
-Character starts to be determined by the siting of development in the wider landscape, then by the layout the pattern of streets, landscape and spaces, the movement network and the arrangement of development blocks.
-It continues to be created by the form, scale, design, materials and details of buildings and landscape.
-In this way, it creates a coherent identity that everyone can identify with, including all residents and local communities. - development is very different to the existing place, it may be more appropriate to create a new identity rather than to scale up the character of an existing place in its context.
+- shape the character of a new place or building and help to create a memorable sense of place.
+Character starts to be determined by the siting of development in the wider landscape, then by the layout and grain the pattern of streets, landscape and spaces, the movement network and the arrangement of development blocks.
+It continues to be created by the form, scale, proportions, design, materials, details, patterns and colours of buildings and landscape.
+In this way, it creates a coherent identity for residents and communities to identify with. - development is very different to the existing place, it may be more appropriate to create a new identity rather than to scale up the character of an existing place in its context.
 New character may also arise from a response to how today's lifestyles could evolve in the future, or to the proposed method of development and construction.
 Larger scale new developments, such as garden villages or urban extensions, may benefit from a variety of characters so that different areas or neighbourhoods each have their own identity. - Where the character of an existing place has limited or few positive qualities, then a new and positive character will enhance its identity.